 University of Delaware, B.S., Civil Engineering

-Don was selected by his peers for inclusion in The Best Lawyers in America© 2019 in the fields of Environmental Law and Litigation - Environmental.
+Donald was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2020 in the fields of Environmental Law and Litigation—Environmental.
 Donald has been listed in Best Lawyers since 2007.

 Don has received an AV Preeminent® Peer Review RatingTM from Martindale Hubbell®, the highest possible rating for ethics and legal ability.